 Generally, the right of public access to government records under OPRA may be subject to inspection, and/or copying, upon request by a citizen of the state of New Jersey.
 There are numerous exceptions for various categories of documents that are not considered government records under the law or are exempt from disclosure under other applicable federal or state laws, regulations, or orders.
 It is important to note that the law provides for access to records; it does not require Union County College to create documents for the purpose of replying to requests for information.

 The law provides the time frame in which to respond to a request for a record.
 A response will typically be made to the request within seven (7) business days of a written request.
 The Custodian of Records will determine if a request is made for an available government record, if the record does not exist, or if the records is unavailable or privileged.
 If it is determined that additional time beyond the seven (7) business day time frame is needed to fulfill the request, the Custodian of Records will notify the requestor in writing with the expected fulfillment date.

 Anyone requesting a college record should be referred immediately to the College Custodian of Records at email@example.com.
 The College Custodian of Records is the only person authorized to provide or deny access to university records.
 Prepayment of applicable fees is required.

 Obtaining a Request Form

-You may obtain a Request for Government Records Form by downloading the Records Request Form, to be compiled and either:
+You may obtain a Request for Government Records Form by downloading the Records Request Form HERE, to be completed and either:

-- mailed to Union County College, c/o Custodian of Public Records, 1033 Springfield Avenue, Cranford, NJ 07016 or,
+- mailed to Union County College, c/o Jaime M. Segal, Custodian of Records, 1033 Springfield Avenue, Cranford, NJ 07016; or

-- delivered, in person, to the College Custodian of Public Records.
+- delivered, in person, to Jaime M. Segal, Custodian of Records.

 Right of Appeal